Doctor Who: A Matter of Life and Death TPB

-We are introduced to Mann’s version of 8 and Josie his newest companion.
-She is a mystery wrapped in an enigma from page one.
+Mann introduces us to his version of 8 and Josie his newest companion.
+She remains a mystery wrapped in an enigma from page one.
 Her generous and creative nature pairs well with 8’s romantic side.
 Thrust into a world of cheesy monsters and one-liners, readers are left to wonder what is so special about Josie, which we don’t discover until the very end.

 I consider myself a die-hard Whovian.
 You may think that this would create a bias for a story centered on my favorite character of all time.
 However, this trade had decades of tradition and excellence to live up to.
 I’m quite surprised it did.